kuldeepjaanvi/Fun2Fit/README.md

 # Fun2Fit
-Fun2Fit is AR technology based mobile app to engage kids that help them to learn by fun , practice yoga and other fitness activity.
+Fun2Fit is AR technology based mobile app to engage kids and even other age groups that help them to learn by fun , practice yoga and other fitness activity.